 The purpose of the Army ROTC curriculum is to develop well-educated junior officers for the Active Army as well as the Army National Guard and Army Reserve.
-The curriculum is divided into two course levels: a General Military Course (Basic Course) open to all freshmen and sophomores and an Officer Development Course (Advanced Course) for contracted juniors, seniors and graduate students.
-Successful completion of both courses and award of a bachelor's degree constitute the normal progression to earning a commission as a Second Lieutenant.
-Courses are available to both male and female students at Troy University's Tory and Montgomery campuses, Alabama State University, Huntingdon College and Faulkner University through a partnership agreement with AUM.
+The curriculum is divided into two course levels: a general leadership course (basic course) open to all freshmen and sophomores and an officer development course (advanced course) for contracted juniors, seniors and graduate students.
+Successful completion of both courses and award of a bachelor's degree constitute the normal progression to earning a commission as a second lieutenant.

-A student undecided about pursuing a commission may keep this option open by participation in the General Military Course together with his or her chosen curriculum.
+A student undecided about pursuing a commission may keep this option open by participation in the general leadership course together with his or her chosen curriculum.
 The course provides freshmen and sophomores the opportunity to make an educated decision on the advantages of earning an officer's commission while incurring no military obligation.
-Successful completion of the General Military course or commensurate training is a prerequisite for enrollment in the Officer Development Course.
+Successful completion of the general leadership course or commensurate training is a prerequisite for enrollment in the officer development course.

 The Army ROTC curriculum prepares students to become effective leaders and managers in a variety of challenging commissioned officer specialties, thus facilitating early middle management career development and progression.
-The student will not always be restricted to the classroom.
-Students could find themselves rafting down a river, determining their location on a land navigation course, firing an M-16A2 rifle on a military range or dancing the night away at a military ball.
 The student will not only perform the staff work in planning these various functions, but will be in charge of running them.

-General Military Course (Basic Program)
+General Leadership Course (Basic Program)

-The Basic Program consists of a four-semester block of instruction normally taken during the freshman and sophomore years.
-These general military courses consist of a wide variety of military science topics at the 1000 and 2000 level.
+The basic program consists of a four-semester block of instruction normally taken during the freshman and sophomore years.
+These general leadership courses consist of a wide variety of military science topics at the 1000 and 2000 level.

 These courses provide a foundation in basic military subjects as well as time management, stress management, financial management, first aid and eithics.
 Selected courses are offered during fall and spring semesters with one or two credit hours gained for each course.
 Elective credits earned apply toward degree requirements in all schools of the college.
 Freshman level courses are one hour a week (plus one hour of Leadership Lab), while sophomore level courses are two hours each week (plus one hour of Leadership Lab).
-Students enrolled in any of the basic courses do not incur any military obligation unless they are an ROTC scholarship students or receiving other ROTC financial benifits.
+Students enrolled in any of the basic courses do not incur any military obligation unless they are ROTC scholarship students or receiving other ROTC financial benefits.